 Pop these babies up on your jewelry and see your damage skyrocket!
 This is easily a non-RNG based way to increase your power RIGHT NOW.
 Personally, I do Neph>GR>Neph>GR until I get my main ones to 25.

-Click on the tabs to see Sunwuko’s “Big 3” gems, and “others”.
+Click on the tabs to see Inna’s “Big 3” gems, and “others”.

-Bane of the Powerful: is an amazing gem.
+Bane of the Powerful is an amazing gem.
 25 points basically “maxes out” its power.
 It’s no slouch either, since it takes other gems quite a few upgrades before they catch up to Powerful.
-It has a place in your set for a very long time, and potentially forever.
+Keep it at 25 if you like, and replace it whenever you wanna experiment.

 Any other gems worth it?